-In spring 2016, a handful of tourists in Yellowstone pulled a series of stunts that endangered their lives, that of wildlife and led to the death of a baby bison.
-Find out what happened when the tourists broke the rules and learn three things not to do when you are in the park.
+Every year, a handful of tourists in Yellowstone pull a series of stunts that endanger their lives, that of wildlife and can lead to the death of animals.
+Find out what happened when tourists broke the rules and learn three things not to do when you are in the park.

 1. Don’t Stray Off the Boardwalks

 In May 2016, four men from the Vancouver area in British Columbia visited the Grand Prismatic Spring, the third largest hot spring in the world.
 It is slightly larger than a football field.
 Ignoring park rules to stay on the boardwalk, the men trampled on the wet, ecologically fragile ground, jumping around and posing for photos about 25 yards off the boardwalk.
 At least one of them dipped their fingers in the spring’s burning hot water.